 - A Sr. person won’t need to be looked after day-to-day.
 Just like the rest of the exec team doesn’t need day-to-day hand holding, a senior person will work as independently as the rest of the exec team.

-- A Sr. HR person will come in and learn the business in the same way the rest of the execs learn the business.
+- A Sr. HR person will come in and learn the business, in the same way, the rest of the execs learn the business.

-- HR is cost center and there is a conflict of interest if a cost center reports into the person responsible for making budgets.
+- HR is cost center and there is a conflict of interest if a cost center reports to the person responsible for making budgets.
 It is easier to control costs within your departments with a direct report vs. someone who reports outside of your domain.
 Will a direct report push back as much on budget cuts????

 Additional thoughts in no random order, but based on a person being Sr. enough to have a seat at the table: